Kiran7007/Interview-Preparation/docs/android.md

 ---

 ## How do you detect conflicts?

-This is the most important part of the question.

 I would not rely only on timestamps.
 Instead, I would preferably use a server-generated version or revision.
 The client sends the version it last read with its update.
 If the server's current version is different, the server returns a conflict instead of silently overwriting newer data.